2019 Table Sizes & Seating Calculator: Does a 60″ inch Round Table Seat 8 or 10?

 If you are like me, it is almost impossible to figure out how many people can actually sit at a table comfortably without bringing in the guests and trying it out.
-Below is a chart to help you with your planning.
+Below is a calculator and a chart to help you with your planning.

 Table Sizes and Seating: How Many People Will Fit?!?